 Inclusion

-Inclusion ensures that everyone feels like they are welcome in their company and that they know that there is a place for them.
-They know that they are valued both as an employee and for the results they deliver, and they feel supported by their manager and the company at large.
+Inclusion ensures that everyone feels like they are welcome in their company, assured that there is a place for them.
+They know that they are valued both as a person and for the results they deliver, and they feel supported by their manager and the company at large.

-A lot of this can come down to company and team culture.
-When an organization puts in the work to ensure that they welcome, support, and celebrate their employees, results are achieved and everyone has a good time.
-While you should run for the hills if a business describes themselves more like a family, a workplace should create a space where an employee can socialize and be themselves.
+A lot of this comes down to company and team culture.
+When an organization puts in the work to welcome, support, and celebrate its employees, results are achieved, and everyone is happy to come to work.
+While you should run for the hills if a business describes itself more like a family, a workplace should create a space where employees can socialize and be themselves.

 Why is inclusion important?